AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-using-the-integration.md

 >[!NOTE]
 >
->For opt-out, when an opt-out attribute is modified in Dynamics 365, it will be reflected in Campaign if you’ve selected the Dynamics 365-to-Campaign or bi-directional opt-out configuration, and if you have that particular attribute mapped correctly.
+>For opt-out, when an opt-out attribute is modified in Microsoft Dynamics 365, it will be reflected in Campaign if you selected the **Unidirectional (Campaign to Microsoft Dynamics 365)** or **Bidirectional** opt-out configuration, and if you have that particular attribute mapped correctly.

 ## Data flows {#data-flows}

 ### Contact and custom entity ingress

-New, updated, and deleted records (Note: deleted must be enabled) are sent from the Dynamics 365 contact table to the Campaign profile table.
+New, updated, and deleted records (Note: deleted must be enabled) are sent from the Microsoft Dynamics 365 contact table to the Campaign profile table.

-Table mappings can be configured in the integration application UI to map Dynamics 365 table attributes to Campaign table attributes.
+Table mappings can be configured in the integration application UI to map Microsoft Dynamics 365 table attributes to Campaign table attributes.
 The table mappings can be modified to add/remove attributes, as needed.

 The initial run of the data flow is designed to transfer all mapped records, including those marked as "inactive"; subsequently, the integration will only process incremental updates.
 The exception to this is if the data is replayed or if a filter is configured; basic, attribute-based, filtering rules can be configured to determine which records to sync to Campaign.

 Basic replacement rules can be configured in the integration application UI to replace an attribute value with a different value (e.g., "green" for "#00FF00", "F" for 1, etc.).

 Depending on the volume of records, your Campaign SFTP storage may need to be utilized for the initial data transfer.
-See the section on [Initial Data Transfer](#initial-data-transfer) for more information.
+[Learn more](#initial-data-transfer).

 The Campaign profile table attribute externalId must be populated with the Dynamics 365 contact attribute contactId in order for contact ingress to work.
 Campaign custom entities must also be populated with a Dynamics 365 unique ID attribute; however, this attribute can be stored in any Campaign custom entity attribute (i.e., doesn’t have to be externalId).